petebachant/petebachant.github.io/_posts/2024-11-12-office-repro.markdown

 Now we can share our project and others can reproduce the outputs (so long as they have a Microsoft Office license, but that's a topic for another day.)

+Using Office in a collaborative workflow can be a bit more difficult, since if you are working concurrently, you may need to use Office's merge tools to ensure you don't lose any work.
+However, at least you will be able to have everyone's version backed up so you can inspect them at any time.

 To recap, all we had to do was follow the two most important rules:

 1. All files go in version control.